mikerjohnson27/Development-Bulletin/README.md

 # Description
 This project will be an application website that helps developers create templates for their projects.
 They will be able to create projects, add tasks, show who is working on them, and check off completed.
-As well upload files for the project.
+As well as upload files for the project.

 # Contributors
 [Ben Anderson](https://github.com/Squid300), [Michael Johnson](https://github.com/mikerjohnson27), [William Bain](https://github.com/BillyBain), [Jason Nestor](https://github.com/Jay3172)

 # Installation
-Go to heroku link to see website or:
+Go to Heroku link to see website or:

 1: Pull from: https://github.com/mikerjohnson27/Development-Bulletin